-NYU Lutheran Dental Medicine Anesthesiology residents participate in regular journal club sessions to keep abreast of current research and learn to use an evidence-based approach to critical reviews of the anesthesiology literature.
-Residents learn to integrate research into daily practice and lay the foundation for a lifetime dedicated to providing scientifically based anesthesia services for dental patients.
+NYU Langone Hospitals-Dental Anesthesiology residents participate in regular journal club sessions to keep abreast of current research and learn to use an evidence-based approach to critical reviews of the anesthesiology literature.
+Additionally, residents participate in an intense orientation lecture series as PGY-1 residents, in weekly grand rounds, and frequent lectures by faculty.

 This 36-month hospital-based program offers hands-on training in the anesthetic management of patients in the operating room, outpatient clinic and dental office setting.
 Residents are trained in the full spectrum of anesthesia skills from intubated general anesthesia to IV/IM/oral sedation.
-Much of the training occurs in the main OR suite at NYU Lutheran Medical Center where residents are directly involved in providing anesthesia for a wide variety of general surgical cases.
-First-year residents spend significant time training in the OR as well as on off-service rotations in Medicine and Pediatrics for a total of four months.
+Much of the training occurs in the main OR suite at NYU Langone Hospitals-Brooklyn where residents are directly involved in providing anesthesia for a wide variety of general surgical cases.
+On a regular basis, Dental Anesthesiology residents take overnight call where they participate in emergency cases as part of the anesthesia team.
+First-year residents spend significant time training in the OR as well as on off-service rotations in medicine and pediatrics.

-Second- and third-year residents still rotate in the OR suite but also attend more focused clinical rotations.
-Both second-year and third-year residents spend two months on a rotation in mobile office-based anesthesia.
-In this rotation, residents spend several weeks at a time embedded in each of the practices of the five dentist anesthesiologists associated with the rotation.
-Both second-year and third-year residents also spend two months on rotation in a surgicenter dedicated to the anesthetic management of the Special Needs patient.
-In conjunction with the addition of the third-year to the DA Program, NYU Lutheran has invested in resident research by adding a DDS/PhD Epidemiologist to the research team to guide the residents in their research projects.
+Second- and third-year residents continue rotation in the OR suite but also attend more focused clinical rotations.
+Second-year residents spend two months on rotation in mobile office-based anesthesia.
+In this rotation, residents spend time embedded in each of the practices of the dentist anesthesiologists associated with the rotation.
+Second-year residents also spend two months on rotation in a surgery center dedicated to the anesthetic management of patients with special needs.
+In conjunction with the addition of the third-year to the Dental Anesthesiology Program, the residents spend four additional months on rotation in mobile office-based anesthesia.

 Program Stipend and Benefits

-NYU Lutheran Dental Medicine offers its Dental Anesthesiology postgraduate residents generous stipends and fringe benefits which are competitive with other hospitals in the New York metropolitan area.
+NYU Langone Hospitals - Dental Anesthesiology offers its postgraduate residents generous stipends and fringe benefits which are competitive with other hospitals in the New York metropolitan area.